 A group of Year 6 children take part in the Reading Gladiators scheme which promotes reading at a greater depth and exposes children to texts that they may not usually choose.

-Pupils across the school enthusiastically choose books from the school library and celebrate their reading achievements in our weekly Celebration Assembly.
+Pupils across the school enthusiastically choose books from the school library and celebrate their reading achievements in our weekly Shine Assembly.

-Pupils will proudly share when they have taken a quiz or have moved up a reading colour.
+Pupils will proudly share when they have moved up a reading colour.
 These achievements are shared on the weekly newsletter that goes to parents.

 Pupils are reading a wider range of books as the library develops.
 Pupils are willing to read something a bit different and step out of their comfort zone.